Present and Future Generalization of Synthetic Image Detectors: Train Experiments

 \subsection{Multi-class Models}

-The performance of binary classifiers can be misleading~\cite{ojha2023towards}, learning only one class and predicting the alternative only by omission.
-To produce more robust detection models, better at generalizing, we must include datasets from different sources in their training set, enriching and detailing the decision boundary available for prediction.

-We train two models to evaluate the effect of multi-class learning on generalization capacity.
-First, we train a binary classifier merging all synthetic data sources from Table~\ref{tab:dataset_splits} into a single synthetic class, including 14,323 images.
-An analogous amount of samples is drawn from the \coco~dataset to compose the authentic class.
-Then, we train a six-class recognition model using the original splits defined in Table~\ref{tab:dataset_splits}.
-To enable a direct comparison, in this experiment, a prediction of a multiclass model will be considered correct for a synthetic image if any synthetic class is predicted, regardless of whether it matches the ground truth class.
+Multi-class detectors offer richer decision boundaries compared to single-class detectors, which tend to collapse~\cite{del2022multiclass} \ie defaulting to predicting only one class.
+To explore the effects of this distinction on generalization, we train a binary classifier merging all synthetic data sources from~\S\ref{subsec:data} into a single synthetic class, including 14,323 synthetic images and an analogous amount drawn from~\coco{} to compose the authentic class.
+We also train a six-class recognition model using the original splits defined in~\S\ref{subsec:data}.
+To obtain binary classifications from the six-class model, we take \textit{argmax} of the output probabilities, where all samples labeled as belonging to a synthetic class are considered equal predictions of the synthetic class.
+An alternative threshold mechanism was explored, with minimal impact on performance, and its results are reported in Appendix~\ref{appendix-threshold}.

-Results in Table~\ref{tab:multi_class_confusion} show that, when trained on multiple data sources, both the classifier and the recognition perform equally well, outperforming the models trained on a single dataset (top row).
-This indicates that a certain amount of useful features are shared among generators, and these are better characterized in conjunction.
-The results of the six-class model can be attributed to the training in the harder multi-class classification task, which enriches the model's understanding of the feature space, enhancing its ability to distinguish between classes, even in a binary context.
+Results in Table~\ref{tab:multi_class_confusion} show a good performance from both the binary and the six-way classifiers on all synthetic datasets.
+Better than single models, which means visual features of synthetic detectors are mutually beneficial for SID.
+In general, the six-way classifier outperforms all, with the only exception of one of the oldest and most distinct datasets (\ie \sdone) (lowest generalization in Table~\ref{tab:single_class_recall_patch}).